Meet the artists.

 (Alternative Rock · Philly)

-They’ve shared the stage with a diverse lineup of major artists including Incubus, Everclear, Cake, Circa Survive, Local H, Toadies, Flogging Molly, Jimmie’s Chicken Shack, Civil Twilight, Maps & Atlases, Sponge, Our Lady Peace, Mondo Generator w/ Nick Oliveri (Queens of the Stone Age), 10 Years, The Red Jumpsuit Apparatus, Young the Giant, The Ataris, Wheatus, She Wants Revenge, The Spill Canvas, The Juliana Theory, The Head and The Heart, KONGOS, Bear Hands, and many more, earning fans and critical acclaim along the way.
+They’ve shared the stage alongside heavyweights like Incubus, Cake, Circa Survive, Local H, Toadies, Flogging Molly, Civil Twilight, Maps & Atlases, Sponge, Our Lady Peace, Mondo Generator w/ Nick Oliveri (Queens of the Stone Age), 10 Years, The Red Jumpsuit Apparatus, Young the Giant, The Ataris, Everclear, Wheatus, She Wants Revenge, The Spill Canvas, The Juliana Theory, The Head and The Heart, KONGOS, and Bear Hands.
+Alright Junior is a polished, powerful, and emotionally charged rock band, the real deal.

 (Hardcore Punk · Philly)